 Noon – 1.30 PM

 We’ll serve a sumptuous lunch, during which participants are stimulated to keep trying to speak Latin with each other and the teachers.
 During these conversations you’ll learn and practise a lot of Latin without even realising it!

 During the afternoons we’ll use various activities where spoken Latin is practised in a playful way.
 Activities range from watching movies, singing, making music and hiking, to theater and play.

-In week 1 en 2 (and upon request in week 3) we’ll also use the afternoons for didactics workshops for teachers and students on the use of active Latin.
+In week 1 en 2 we’ll also use the afternoons for didactics workshops for teachers and students on the use of active Latin.
 However, focus during this weeks will mainly be on active language proficiency.

 4 PM – 10 AM